 Okay, Alegra.
 HOW????

-Well, if you are familiar with "Beyond Meal Planning" - the first step is chop veggies.
+Well, if you are familiar with "Eat Twice as Healthy in Half the Time" - the first step is chop veggies.
 It's really three steps: Buy them and chop them and use them.
 Still.
 I know you can do that.

 So go ahead and hop back on Pinterest and find one recipe with veggies.
 Easy!
 And then chop TWICE as many veggies as what it calls for, and use up the leftovers in an other meal the next day!!
 You've just doubled your veggies consumption.